 The Bottom Line

 The browser automation MCP space has a clear winner for 2026: Playwright MCP.
 The accessibility tree approach is the right architecture for AI agents, and the ecosystem has validated this with broad adoption.
 Start there unless you have a specific reason not to.
+The new @playwright/cli companion is also worth trying if token efficiency matters for your workflow.

 For the full details on any of these servers, read our individual reviews: